Connect with others who understand.

 • Digestive problems (such as inflammatory bowel disease, including ulcerative colitis and Crohn’s disease)

-Are There Skin and Nail Issues?
+Skin and Nail Issues

 The location of joint pain can also help distinguish between PsA and AS.
 For example, PsA usually causes joint pain in more peripheral joints such as fingers and toes.
-One MyPsoriasisTeam member talking about joint pain from PsA wrote, “I got joint pain all over my toes in my feet, my legs, and my hips.”
-If people with AS have peripheral joint pain, it’s usually in large, less peripheral joints such as the knees, hips, and shoulders.
+A MyPsoriasisTeam member talking about joint pain from PsA wrote, “I got joint pain all over my toes in my feet, my legs, and my hips.”

 Causes of Psoriatic Arthritis and Ankylosing Spondylitis